techidaily/site-win11-tips/source/_posts/how-to-fix-the-application-was-unable-to-start-0xc000003e-error-in-windows-11-and-11.md

  The 0xc000003e error can also arise because of corrupted software installations.
 You can fix a corrupted software installation by reinstalling the app.
 Reinstalling will also ensure you have the latest app version, which can address compatibility issues.

- Uninstall the affected app with one of the methods in our guide on[how to uninstall software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+ Uninstall the affected app with one of the methods in our guide on [how to uninstall software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 The Control Panel’s**Program and Features** applet or**Apps & Features** within Settings will be sufficient for uninstalling most software.

  When you’ve uninstalled the software, download its latest version from the publisher’s website.
 Then you can reinstall the program by opening the downloaded setup wizard.